Paul Neyrinck 1956 - 2020 - Obituary

 He was employed as an IT Manager with Hewitt Associates, LLC now Aon Hewitt in Deerfield, IL, retiring in 2018.

-Left to cherish Paul's memory is his fiancée, Lisa Palmer-Vukovich; his siblings, Louise (Brad Johnson) Neyrinck, Andy Neyrinck and Mike Neyrinck; his nephew, Dean (Tiffany) Neyrinck; and his great-nephew and great-niece.
+Left to cherish Paul's memory is his fiancé, Lisa Palmer-Vukovich; his siblings, Louise (Brad Johnson) Neyrinck, Andy Neyrinck and Mike Neyrinck; his nephew, Dean (Tiffany) Neyrinck and his great nephew and great niece.

 Along with his parents, he was preceded in death by his wife, Sharon Neyrinck.